apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 ## Putting A Pipeline Together

 Of course, you're going to want something to orchestrate all this.
 At first I thought Kubernetes may be an option.
 The problem is that the processes will not be able to see each other if they are in different containers.
+You can network them, but passing the data over a socket will never be as fast as using shared memory.
 I think you end up building a megacontainer, handling all the services on that machine.
 In which case, what exactly is the point of kubernetes?
 You're better off provisioning machines and deploying through whatever the API of your platform is, or building your own.
 Virtualization doesn't really bring you any benefits if it comes at the cost of speed.

 I think what we really want is a server that keeps track of the pipeline topology, manages it, and assigns new machines a set of processes or services to run, and decides how they will communicate and with what.